/dotfiles

 The final solution is

-• ale + [flake8, pylint] + yapf for linting and fixing.
+• ale + [flake8, pylint] for linting.
 I didn't use vim-lsp because ale provides more fine-grained error highlighting while vim-lsp imply highlights the whole line. flake8 with plugins is very complete, but limited because it checks each file individually. pylint is for errors like invalid imports, invalid members and invalid arguments.

 • vim-lsp for the language server protocal client.
 It is the only one that supports popup for signature help.
 Otherwise vim-lsc is also good.